-Your email account will continue to stay active as long as you use it, even after leaving PSR.
+Your email account will continue to stay active if you use it, even after leaving PSR.
 You must log into your account at least once per year to keep the account valid.
 If after one year you do not log into your ses.psr.edu account, the account will be deleted from the database and all email and related information stored in the account will be lost forever.
 A warning message will be sent to the email address 30 days prior to the account being deleted, to alert the user of our intent.
+It does not suffice to just have emails forwarded to your personal account; you must access the PSR email account annually to keep the email address active.